fashzd/Yeaster/docs/technical/overview.md

 ## Design philosophy

-- **One agent, orchestrated stages.** A single mind reasons in sequential passes (`screen → grade → vet → commit`) — not a roster of agents.
+- **One mind, fixed stages.** A single reasoning process advances through ordered passes (`screen → grade → vet → commit`) — never a committee of agents trading messages.
+Auditable in order, impossible to deadlock.
-- **Policy proposes, rails dispose.** The LLM‑backed passes only *select within a safe shortlist*; deterministic rails own sizing, safety, and kill‑switches.
-An experimental or AI decision‑maker can never place an unsafe trade or spend real funds.
+- **Smarts on top, hard rails underneath.** The LLM‑backed passes only *choose from a pre‑vetted shortlist*.
+Sizing, safety, and the kill‑switches live in deterministic code the model cannot reach or override — so even an experimental decision‑maker cannot place an unsafe trade or move real funds.
-- **Evidence honesty.** Scores carry *coverage* (how much real data backed them), and **safety is a separate, never‑subtracted axis** — an unverifiable token is not wrongly treated as unsafe (the "SIREN" lesson).
+- **Honest about danger.** Every score carries its *coverage* (how much real data backed it), and scam/honeypot risk rides a **separate axis with zero weight in the grade** — it can veto a trade, but it can never quietly poison a good token we simply couldn't verify (the "SIREN" lesson, hunted and killed).
-- **Capital preservation first.** Wide‑but‑real stops, drawdown brakes, "do nothing" as a valid outcome.
+- **It would rather hold cash than a bad bet.** Wide‑but‑real stops, drawdown brakes that shrink the agent as it loses, and sitting flat as a first‑class outcome — a zero‑trade day is a win, not a miss.
-- **Self‑custody.** Execution rides Trust Wallet; the agent holds its own keys.
+- **It holds its own keys.** Execution rides Trust Wallet; custody never leaves the agent's wallet.

 ## What it can do today